-The Community Plan renewal is anticipated to be completed in 2019.
+The Community Plan was adopted by Council in July 2020.
 The Plan sets out the City's community planning goals, polices, regulations, growth assumptions and ways to accommodate and spur the type growth stakeholders desire.
-It will establish long- term land use goals for the community and form the basis for future land acquisition from the Territorial Government.
-The focus on downtown revitalization will impact changes to the Development Incentive By-law, with proposed amendments in 2020.
+It establishes long-term land use goals for the community and form the basis for future land acquisition from the Territorial Government.
+The focus on downtown revitalization will impact changes to the Development Incentive By-law, with proposed amendments in 2021.

-The planned expenditures in this area over the next ten years total \$5.3 million.
+The planned expenditures in this area over the next ten years total \$9.5 million.
 Any additional resources obtained from other orders of government for related projects will be used to augment this spending.